 Donor advised funds can be endowed funds, intended to create philanthropic legacies in support of a charitable cause supported by the private foundation (or other donors).
 Donor advised funds are also used in connection with the terminations, both full and partial, of private foundations, which are done for legitimate public policy reasons, including but not limited to; elimination of the administrative costs of operating a private foundation (thus making more funds available for charitable purposes), or resolving disputes among private foundation board members to facilitate the use of the foundation assets for charitable purposes.
+Indeed, we have received significant dollars from a private foundation that terminated its existence in order to achieve these efficiencies by allowing the community foundation to distribute grants from those funds.
 These distributions from private foundations to DAFs should be encouraged, not discouraged, by any future regulations.

 Thank you for considering our recommendations on the four sections of Notice 2017-73.
-These recommendations facilitate the transition of "private" foundation resources to those under the control of "public" DAF sponsoring charities - with independent boards, professional management, and responsiveness to the public -- reasons why public charities have long held favored tax status in the eyes of Congress, Treasury - and the general public.
+These recommendations facilitate the transition of "private" foundation resources to those under the control of "public" DAF sponsoring charities - with independent boards, professional management, and responsiveness to the public - reasons why public charities have long held favored tax status in the eyes of Congress, Treasury - and the general public.
 We join with the Council of Michigan Foundations and Michigan's other community foundations in welcoming the opportunity to partner with Treasury and the IRS to maximize DAF support of charitable community needs while minimizing administrative burdens.